ZZP-RS/KGRL/README.md

 ## Introduction
 KGRL is a niche KG-enhanced Representation Learning for long tail recommendations.
-KGRL mainly contains the components as follows: 1) Long-tail interest representation learning on the user side.
+KGRL mainly contains the components as follows:

+1) Long-tail interest representation learning on the user side.
 This module leverages semantic-based correlations in KG to make the long-tail neighbors selection for the target user, and utilizes a hybrid attention network to aggregate the features of both long-tail neighbors and original neighbors into the embeddings of the target user.

 2) Co-occurrence representation learning on the item side.
 This module makes co-occurrence neighbor selection to extract the co-occurrence neighbors for long-tail items, and further employs a hybrid attention network to aggregate the features of both co-occurrence neighbors and original neighbors into the embeddings of long-tail items.

 3) Model prediction and multi-task optimization.
 This module employs layer-aggregation to concatenate embeddings from each step into a single vector, and utilizes a multi-task training strategy to train the parameters of KGRL until optimal.

 ## Author
-Yao Zhang; Zhipeng Zhang; Mingwei Wang; Xiujun Zhao; Shu Li; Wenchao Zhang {School of Mechanical Engineering and Automation, Dalian Polytechnic University, Dalian, China,}
+Yao Zhang; Zhipeng Zhang; Mingwei Wang; Xiujun Zhao; Shu Li; Wenchao Zhang

+{School of Mechanical Engineering and Automation, Dalian Polytechnic University, Dalian, China}

 {School of Computer Science and Artificial Intelligence, Liaoning Normal University, Dalian, China}

 ## Environment Requirement